| |

 permeability, you must apply them in the correct order, and

 you must not overcoat a surface.
-When the permeability of the

-overall coating system reaches a certain low point, the film
+a certain low point, the film will separate at the weakest link,

-the wood, especially if the initial primer did not penetrate
+usually at the surface of the wood, especially if the initial

-deeply enough into the wood or did not enhance the wood fibers.
+primer did not penetrate deeply enough into the wood or did not

 To review what was said earlier about primers and topcoats:

-heavily applied in the shade.
+applied in the shade.
 Follow with another coat with

 good sealing properties to make sure the wood always stays